 Why Size Matters

-Choosing the correct size of your air conditioner is a key a factor for setting up a home cooling system.
-Sizing an air conditioner is best done by a Complete Comfort Specialist who will looks at the factors that effect your home’s cooling:
+Choosing the correct size of your air conditioner is a key factor in setting up a home cooling system.
+Sizing an air conditioner is best done by a Complete Comfort Specialist who will look at the factors that affect your home’s cooling:

 - Total volume of the home’s living space – not just the square footage.